Our customer often works in his workshop, so he created 6 small magnet application examples in the workshop that we would like to share with you.

 The earmuffs always hang directly above the machine in use on the ceiling support.
 Blockmagnets 20.0 x 20.0 x 3.0 mm N45 nickel – M3 countersunk hole were used.
 In addition to the thread (M3), the magnet is glued to the hearing protection with superglue.

 The hand brush hangs with a ringmagnet Ø 20.0 x 4.0 x 7.0 mm N35 nickel – holds 7.8 kg above the drilling table on the ceiling support.

 My bevel board has bevels on 8 edges from 0.5 mm to 4 mm, each increasing by 0.5 mm.
-This means that I can spontaneously select a suitable bevel and also set it directly on the table router (auxiliary jig).
-The board hangs on a deck support directly above the milling machine.
-The ringmagnet Ø 20.0 x 4.0 x 7.0 mm N35 nickel – holds 7.8 kg and is flush with the board – the easiest way to do this is with a guided drill (drill stand / bench drill) and a suitable Forstner drill.
+This means that I can spontaneously select a suitable bevel.
+Also set it directly on the table router (auxiliary jig).
+My board hangs on a deck support directly above the milling machine.
+The ringmagnet Ø 20.0 x 4.0 x 7.0 mm N35 nickel – holds 7.8 kg and is flush with the board.
+The easiest way to do this is with a guided drill (drill stand / bench drill) and a suitable Forstner drill.

 5. Wood lathe protective board